Bangkok Jazz Festival

 Bangkok Jazz Festival is a jazz festival in Bangkok, Thailand.
-The festival was established in 2003 in commemoration of the King Bhumibol Adulyadej of Thailand who was is said to have a passion for jazz.
+The festival was established in 2003 in commemoration of the King Bhumibol Adulyadej of Thailand who is said to have a passion for jazz.
 It takes place at Sanam Suea Pa in Dusit District.
 It is usually held for three nights in December, where a number of internationally known artists perform at the festival.
 The festival attracts around 30,000 people each year.